 With early or mild bunions some footwear modification can help.
 There is a limit to the width of shoes they we can buy and walk in comfortably though.
 No splinting and toe separators works to stop bunions.
 No medication can stop or prevent bunions.
 No insoles can generally help with bunions.
 The pain from a bunion is mainly from the bump and this must be addressed.
 We advise keyhole bunion surgery for this.

-What is the difference between keyhole and open bunion surgery?
+What is the difference between minimally invasive (keyhole) and open bunion surgery?

 The main difference between minimally invasive and open surgery is that minimally invasive surgery involves performing bone cuts through small skin incisions, whilst open, as the name suggests uses a larger incision.